 China’s Esports Broadcast Controversy: Shadows Over Hangzhou Asian Games

-In a surprising turn of events at the , China has dropped the live broadcast of certain esports matchups, leaving a cloud of uncertainty hanging over the thriving billion-dollar world of professional .
+In a surprising turn of events at the , China has dropped the live broadcast of certain esports matchups, leaving a cloud of uncertainty hanging over the thriving billion-dollar world of professional video .
 This unexpected move has raised questions and concerns among esports enthusiasts and industry observers alike.

 Chinese video platforms, including . and ., have been instructed to limit their live streams to only the semifinals and finals of multiplayer games like Honor of Kings and .
 The decision appears to be driven, at least in part, by concerns surrounding , according to insiders familiar with the matter who have requested anonymity to discuss private affairs.